ntudsp/amss-insitu-replication/README.md

 - Figure 2 in [Site evaluation
   questionnaire](#site-evaluation-questionnaire)

-- Figure 3 in
+- Figure 3 in [Objective binaural
+  measurements](#objective-binaural-measurements)

 The following tables are produced by this replication code:

-- Table 1
+- Table 1 in [Site evaluation
+  questionnaire](#site-evaluation-questionnaire)

-- Table 2
+- Table 2 in [Objective binaural
+  measurements](#objective-binaural-measurements)

 - Extended Data Table 2 in [Site evaluation questionnaire](#site-evaluation-questionnaire)

-- Extended Data Table 3
+- Extended Data Table 3 in [Site evaluation questionnaire](#site-evaluation-questionnaire)

-- Extended Data Table 4
+- Extended Data Table 4 in [Objective binaural measurements](#objective-binaural-measurements)

-- Extended Data Table 5
+- Extended Data Table 5 in [Perceptual implications of ISOPL as a soundscape intervention design goal](#perceptual-implications-of-isopl-as-a-soundscape-intervention-design-goal)

 - Extended Data Table 8 in [Effect of order and group size](#effect-of-order-and-group-size)

-- Extended Data Table 9
+- Extended Data Table 9 in [Non-acoustic environmental conditions for in-situ validation study](#non-acoustic-environmental-conditions-for-in-situ-validation-study)

 - Extended Data Table 10 in [Participants](#participants)